UShouldRun/Spider-Line4---AI-Algorithms-Project/README.md

       $ pip install pygame
       ```

-With all have that done, we should be good to go.
+With all have that done, we should be good to run the project.
 So now run in the terminal the following:
 ```
 $ python3 main.py
 ```